rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-device-type.rst

 it handles sending and receiving messages from its device is a little bit different.
 Let's walk through a LAN connected device handler example.

-Making Outbound HTTP Calls with HubAction
+Making outbound HTTP calls with HubAction
 -----------------------------------------

 Depending on the type of device you are using, you will send requests to